JulianGHill/openrelik-worker-dissect-ncsc-nl/README.md

 - Provide a custom rule in the `yara_rule` textarea to run `target-query -f yara` alongside the selected presets.
 Leaving the field blank skips the scan.
 When populated, the bundle appends a `*-yara.csv` file for each matching target input.
+- Prefer to reuse existing rule files?
+Supply a comma or newline separated list of rule paths or directories in the `yara_rule_paths` field.
+You can combine both inputs—the inline rule is written to a temporary file and passed along with any directories you provide.

 ##### Obligatory Fine Print
 This is not an official product of Fox-IT, NCSC-NL, or any commercial entity.
 It is